 LoopEdge is an edge computing platform that lets you collect data from industrial systems like PLCs, DCS, sensors or historians and run applications locally on top of the data, such as event processing, Lambda functions, machine learning models, and more – all in an offline first deployment.
 LoopEdge runs on any IoT gateway, industrial PC or as a VM.
 LoopEdge is carefully designed to manage the complete edge lifecycle from secure edge device onboarding to device management to cloud connectivity.

 Who is the target market for LoopEdge 2.0?

 Any industrial customer can benefit from gathering intelligence from their industrial systems.
-Let’s take a boiler manufacturer for example – they can use edge computing to monitor system health, temperature, steam, and other data points at their customer sites.
+Let’s take a boiler manufacturer for example – they can use edge computing in industry to monitor system health, temperature, steam, and other data points at their customer sites.
 Now, they could just collect that data and send it to the Cloud, but the real value comes when you have intelligence at the edge.
 When that boiler manufacturer’s customer can see that over a period of a week the average temperature of the boiler has gone up a few degrees.
 The customer can then be notified and make changes on the fly to ensure the system does not fail.

 Why was it time to launch the next version, LoopEdge 2.0?

 We have been listening closely to our partners and customers, and the number one thing they have been asking for is out-of-the-box analytics components inside of LoopEdge.
 One of the most common pieces of feedback we heard was that customers could see the visualizations on the factory floor, but they couldn’t do long running visualizations on the factory floor.

 LoopEdge is already proven – customers are using it to get their edge computing projects up and running quickly and on budget.
 However, the new features will make it even easier to derive business value from industrial assets in the field.